yourimaginarybestfriend/yourimaginarybestfriend/README.md

-  My name is Takala and I am a Cybersecurity fellow at The Knowledge House.
+  My name is Takala and I am a Cybersecurity fellow at The Knowledge House. <br>
-  I am currently growing my knowledge of AWS and learning Docker.
+  I am currently growing my knowledge of AWS and learning Docker. <br>
-  I love reading, music, anime, video games, food, random trivia and all things tech.
+  I love reading, music, anime, video games, food, random trivia and all things tech. <br>
-  I have some knowledge of coding languages: JavaScript, Python, SQL.
+  I have some knowledge of coding languages: JavaScript, Python, SQL.<br>
   I love learning new things and I am a fast learner.

 <!--